Alabama orders ‘chemical castration’ of some child molesters

 MONTGOMERY, Ala.
-(AP) — Some Alabama sex offenders who abuse young children will have to undergo “chemical castration” while on parole, under a new law, but the requirement has prompted legal concerns and it appears to be rarely used in some states that allow it.
+(AP) — Some Alabama sex offenders who abuse young children will have to undergo “chemical castration” while on parole, under a new law, but the requirement has prompted legal concerns and appears to be rarely used in some states that allow it.

 The procedure uses medications that block testosterone production in order to decrease sex drive.
 The Alabama law says sex offenders whose crimes involved children between ages 7 and 13 must receive the medication before being released from prison on parole.
 Alabama doesn’t allow parole for sex crimes involving children 6 and under.